How to use your hidden network to uncover new career opportunities

-Join our expert panel for an interactive discussion on how to build powerful connections for your shift, without feeling insincere or awkward.
+Join our expert panel for a discussion on how to build powerful connections for your shift, without feeling insincere or awkward.

 This Masterclass is for you if you…